 In 2012, Save to Pocket was one of the top share buttons, generating over 1,000,000 saves and used by over 10,000 developers.

 This “read later” app is widely used by authors, book lovers, marketers and researchers.
-If you want to make a mark in today’s competitive age, you’ve got to read widely and effectively.
+If you want to make a mark in today’s competitive age, you’ve got to read widely and effectively so you can generate ideas for your editorial calendar and blog posts.
 But, the Internet as we know it today is so distracting.

-Often, you have plans to read a particular book or blog, or to watch a video that will benefit you, but social media activities, such as responding to Tweets, Facebook comments, chatting with friends and clients and the like might take away your attention.
+Often, you have plans to read a particular book or blog post, or to watch a video that will benefit you, but social media activities, such as responding to push notifications, Tweets, Facebook comments, chatting with friends and clients and the like might take away your attention.

 When you’re not consistently productive on your important tasks, you’ll inevitably end up procrastinating.
-As a result, you can’t get closer to your goals.
+As a result, you can’t get closer to your goals and you miss opportunities to grow your brand awareness.

 Better yet, save all of that interesting or distracting content so that you can enjoy it later.
-This will give you a calm mind as you go about your daily activities, because you’re doing what is important.
+This will give you a calm mind as you go about your daily activities, because you’re doing what is important for your small business.

 Reading is the benchmark of leadership.
 You can dissolve writer’s block through reading extensively.
-Whether or not the book or material is relevant to your industry, you have to open your mind to new information.
+Whether or not the book or material is relevant to your industry or marketing effort, you have to open your mind to new information.
 Every bit of information is an inspiration to a writer.

 How do you save to Pocket?